mpayumo/book-recommender-model/README.md

 ![The New York Public Library](img/nyc_library.jpg "The New York Public Library by David Iliff via Wikimedia Commons")

-The **goal** of this project is to demonstrate the applicability of matrix factorization and deep learning when modeling and developing a recommender system—in this case, a **book recommender system**.
-It utilizes the dataset that was collected by [Cai-Nicolas Ziegler](http://www2.informatik.uni-freiburg.de/~cziegler/BX/WWW-2005-Preprint.pdf) during a four-week crawl (Aug. to Sep.
-2004) of the Book Crossing community.
+The **goal** of this project is to demonstrate development of a recommender system that highlights trends hidden behind user data that can potentially inform business development of a book store or book club like Book Crossing, and give its users a go-to resource for other books that might interest them and have them looking forward to as they engage in "the practice of leaving a book in a public place to be picked up and read by others, who then do likewise."

 ## Data Source

-> ### The dataset comes in three CSV files that separately contain the following:
+The model utilizes the dataset that was collected by [Cai-Nicolas Ziegler](http://www2.informatik.uni-freiburg.de/~cziegler/BX/WWW-2005-Preprint.pdf) during a four-week crawl (Aug. to Sep.
+2004) of the Book Crossing community.
+It comes in three CSV files that separately contain the following:

 <ul>
-    <li>User demographic information</li>
+    <li>User demographic information such as age and address</li>
-    <li>Book ratings</li>
+    <li>Book ratings on a scale of 0 to 10</li>
     <li>Book titles along with author, publisher, publication, ISBN, etc. </li>
 </ul>